FranklinChen/type-directed-tdd-rust/README.md

 ### Code, article, and slides

+#### Most recent code

+I've made the `master` branch reflect the cleanest working version I have on hand of any code, independent of the presentation materials, which I am no longer modifying.
+So far, I have added:

+- Principled `Result`-based validation

 #### As actually presented on 2014-07-21

 The branch [`meetup`](https://github.com/FranklinChen/type-directed-tdd-rust/tree/meetup) will always contain the version of the materials as of the *actual presentation* (with only minor typos fixed).